Rain Man, 1988

 Photograph: Flickr © cayusa

 More road filming took place in south Nevada, en route to Las Vegas.
 Raymond demonstrates his skill with cards and Charlie teaches him to dance in Caesars Palace, 3570 Las Vegas Boulevard South.
 The complex has been enlarged since filming.
+The foursome from The Hangover follow in their footsteps.

 Rain Man location: the offer from Dr Bruner: Westin Bonaventure Hotel, South Figueroa, downtown Los Angeles